openstf/stf/README.md

 ## Running

 STF comprises of several independent processes that must normally be launched separately.
 In our own setup each one these processes is its own [systemd](http://www.freedesktop.org/wiki/Software/systemd/) unit.
-See [DEPLOYMENT.md](doc/DEPLOYMENT.md) if you're interested.
+See [DEPLOYMENT.md](doc/DEPLOYMENT.md) and [Setup Examples](https://github.com/openstf/setup-examples) if you're interested.

 For development purposes, however, there's a helper command to quickly launch all required processes along with a mock login implementation.
 Note that you **must** have RethinkDB running first.